Cadillac Read & Clear Fault Codes

 Diagnose Cadillac Airbag Warning Light

-When the Check Engine Light (CEL) or any other warning light such as ABS, Airbag, or TPMS turns on, or you get a warning message on Driver Information Center (DIC), a Diagnostic Trouble Code (DTC) gets stored in the corresponding control module.
+The procedure for reading Cadillac fault codes is similar, regardless of which scanner you use.
+When the Check Engine Light (CEL) or any other warning light such as ABS, Airbag, or TPMS turns on, or you get a warning message on the Driver Information Center (DIC), a Diagnostic Trouble Code (DTC) gets stored in the corresponding control module.

 We hope you find the Cadillac Read & Clear Fault Codes guide helpful.
 Check these troubleshooting and repair guides for more help on your Cadillac.